 Zig will need some physiotherapy-type work once the splint and bandage are off, though we don’t know the details yet.
 After the ostectomy, Zig’s surgeon demonstrated some stretching for us to do on Zig’s leg, and he went really well with that.
 We’ll be following the lead, as always, of Zig’s surgeon with what will happen there – and will be pleased to tell you more when we know more!

-What words of wisdom do you have for other Tripawd parents facing a similar situation?
+What words of wisdom do you have for other Tripawd parents facing a remaining leg surgery?

 Wow, well most definitely knowing that things get better.
 After Zig’s surgeries, his toileting habits were disrupted significantly – to the point where he might do just one wee per day, and he seemed to be constipated for a while too.
 This was hard, as we wanted to make sure he didn’t have an ‘accident’ which would wet his bandage and risk infection on his leg, or cause him discomfort or any other problems.